Will-ALVIDI/cppStartingKit/README.md

 If you want to follow this process you have to put the main behavior at the bottom of your overrides, and not the opposite !!! (see the example below)

 The entire document is organised like this, everything is documented as possible.
-This allow to quickly the system and quickly add functionalities if necessary.
+This allow you to quickly understand the system and easily add functionalities if necessary.

 ![C++ Starting Kit Syntax Definition Override](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/overrides.jpg?raw=true)